superfly/docs/flyctl/cmd/flyctl_autoscale_set.md

-Enable autoscaling and set the application's autoscaling parameters:
+V1 APPS ONLY: Enable autoscaling and set the application's autoscaling parameters:

 min=int - minimum number of instances to be allocated globally. max=int - maximum number of instances to be allocated globally.